connerj70/personal-website/src/markdown-pages/udemy-golang.md

 <a class="text-blue-500 no-underline hover:underline" href="https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/">![Go (Golang): The Complete Bootcamp](../images/udemy-golang/bootcamp.jpg "Go (Golang): The Complete Bootcamp")</a>

-This is another great course to put the icing on your golan learning cake.
+This is another great course to put the icing on your golang learning cake.
 Jose and Inanc dive into **_encoding and decoding json, memory allocation, and maps._**

 They then use a few fun projects such as a retro led clock, console animations and a dictionary program to help cement these concepts into your head.